A line-art icon of a clay pot sitting on a flat base, decorated with two horizontal wavy lines around its center.

 Metals, Ceramics, Stone, Wood, Glass, Mixed Media, & More

-We treat a wide range of materials and finishes commonly found in museum and private collections.
-Metals (bronze, copper alloys, silver, iron) often arrive with corrosion or failing coatings; ceramics and glass may need ceramic conservation or reassembly after breakage; stone and plaster require cleaning and stabilization; wood, leather, bone, and other organics can show cracks, surface loss, or pest damage; plastics and contemporary composites benefit from gentle cleaning and stabilization tailored to their chemistry.
+We treat a wide range of materials and finishes commonly found in museum, historical society, university, and private collections across Ohio and the Midwest.
+Metals (bronze, copper alloys, silver) often arrive with corrosion or failing coatings; ceramics and glass may need reassembly after breakage; stone and plaster require cleaning and stabilization; wood, leather, bone, and other organics can show cracks, surface loss, or pest damage; plastics and contemporary composites benefit from gentle cleaning and stabilization tailored to their chemical makeup and unique patterns of deterioration.

 Common Treatments

-Typical object treatments include surface cleaning to remove grime or failing polish; corrosion reduction on metalwork; rejoining broken components with conservation-grade adhesives; fills and color integration where material is missing; consolidation of flaking gilding or paint; custom mounts and supports for display; and protective coatings to slow future deterioration.
-For outdoor works—lakefront bronzes on the North Coast, plaza sculptures in Public Square, campus pieces in Columbus—we also address weathering, salt exposure, and freeze–thaw cycles as part of sculpture restoration and ongoing care.
+Typical object treatments include surface cleaning to remove grime or failing coatings; corrosion reduction on metalwork; rejoining broken components with conservation-grade adhesives; fills and color integration where material is missing; consolidation of flaking gilding or paint; custom mounts and supports for display; and protective coatings to slow future deterioration.
+For outdoor works we also address weathering, salt exposure, and freeze–thaw cycles as part of ongoing care.
+Our goal is always long-term stability first, with aesthetic reintegration guided by conservation ethics and the needs of the collection or owner.

 Outdoor Sculptures & Monuments